Health Supplement Registration Process in Vietnam

 GMP, HACCP, and manufacturing-system standards:

-• ISO 22000 / HACCP / GMP system certification — under Decree 46 Article 8 a manufacturing-system certificate must be operational by 31 December 2026 for TPBVSK and food-additive sites.
+- ISO 22000 / HACCP / GMP system certification — under Decree 46 Article 8 a manufacturing-system certificate would be required by 31 December 2026 for TPBVSK and food-additive sites.
+Because NĐ 46 is suspended under NQ 15/2026, this obligation is not currently in operational force.

 Labelling, claims, and advertising: